 Lastly, there would be rock bits which are a good alternative to the usual native soil.
 Rock bits are actually just rocks that have been smashed into powder-like pieces to be used for the plants.
 It contains a lot of minerals from rocks and is a great source of many nutrients that the rocks provide.

 So, how do you know whether your potting soil is good or not?
-There are actually several criteria that you can follow to determine the best potting soil.
+There are actually several criteria that you can follow to determine the best potting soil for indoor plants.
 We’ll go through each of them:

 The first criteria would be the nutrients that can be found in the potting soil.
 In most potting soil that you buy in stores, there would be a list of ingredients at the back of the packaging.
 It’s up to you to do your research on nutrients that are needed for good soil so that you can discern which potting soil brand has the best nutrients for your plants.
 The best potting soils should contain the basic nutrients to grow healthy plants and flowers.

 Moisture Absorption Ability

 The best potting soils would also have the best moisture absorption and retention ability.
 There are kinds of soil that cannot hold water in for a long time or absorb water properly no matter how much you spray your garden hose at them.
 This may result in the soil drying up and the plant or flower not having enough moisture and would lead to dehydration.

 Consistency refers to the structure of the soil.
 The potting soil has to be soft enough for the root system to stretch out and grow while being firm enough to hold the root system so that it can still stand properly or prevent it from being torn away.